castorini/pygaggle/docs/experiments-dpr-reader.md

 The final Exact Match (EM) score after 8757 queries should be `39.07730958090671`.

-It takes about 1-2 hours to read and answer all of the queries a V100.
+It should take about 1-2 hours to read and answer all of the queries on a GPU.
 The type of GPU will directly influence your inference time.

 If you were able to replicate these results, please submit a PR adding to the replication log!
 Please mention in your PR if you find any difference!